Victoriurki/dictionary_app/README.md

 - Google Fonts
 - Build Runner

-And then you need to run the following command in your terminal:
+Then you have to run the following command in your terminal:

 ```
 git clone https://github.com/Victoriurki/dictionary_app.git